Knighty07/Promotion-Website-P2/README.md

 ### A website for people to sell DIY/Homemade items
 ### A website advertising local businesses
 ### Website promoting University
+### Website promoting small media creators
 ------------
 # Website checlist needed
 ## Color pallet needed
-## Images and graphics designs gathered
+## Images and graphics designs gathered , animals
 ## attach the needed htmls and urls
 ## comeplete "about myself"--contact information
 ## the text that will be needed- something to convince or a product to sell for charity